m4ttsch/omscs-notes-notes/information-security/authentication.md

 ### Authentication over a Network
 When we are authenticating with services over the open Internet, we no longer have the trusted path to the OS authenticating us.

 Cryptography helps secure network communication through encryption and shared secrets.
-Of course, this doesn’t help against certain *man-in-the-middle* attacks.
+Of course, this doesn't help against certain *man-in-the-middle* attacks.

 ## Multi-factor Authentication Quiz
 ![](https://assets.omscs.io/41CFA250-2487-4089-A2D7-D01CC482495F.png)